Most Popular Idioms List

 Send Me The GoEnglish Weekly Preview of English Idioms

-The Best Laid Schemes Of Mice And Men ( good plans can go bad ... )
+The Best Laid Schemes Of Mice And Men ( good plans can go bad; big plans that people make and fill with hopes and dreams ... )

 People often make plans, expecting good results, but even good plans can turn out badly.
 The best laid schemes of mice and men refers to the plans, which often go bad ("oft go awry").